 The idea that a piece of music may be worth 99p is ultimately down to an individual, and games are really no different.

 On one hand, ascertaining value to a creative work is a somewhat esoteric consideration.

 There is also the inverse factor where the overall price of something can be confused with overall quality – like the most expensive bottle of wine you pick up in a restaurant.

 Are you enjoying something beautifully produced and immaculately sourced, or rather are you just tasting the amount of money spent?

-In our modern videogame age, the common sense approach to value would perhaps be in how a title farea compared to most sophisticated, best selling and critically lauded games of the era.
-Can it match the world building of Grand Theft Auto 5 or the gigantic open world, fantasy exploration and brutality offered by The Witcher 3.
+In our modern videogame age, the common sense approach to determine a game’s value can be based around comparing a title to the most sophisticated, best selling and critically lauded games of the era.
+Can it match the world building of Grand Theft Auto 5 or the gigantic open world, fantasy exploration of morality offered by The Witcher 3.

 Intrinsically, your money is best spent on something deep and encompassing, the most in-depth experience current computers or consoles can provide until the next triple A title is released.
 But this does not always dictate what games an individual is going to love.

 Value clearly is a subjective term, not least when combined with the other great currency of the age – Nostalgia.